 There are so many exciting opportunities for hobbies in Australia.
-I love that moving to a new country means you get to embrace the Australian culture and consider different types of hobbies to those that were available to you in your home country.
+I love that living in a new country means you get to embrace the Australian culture and consider different types of hobbies to those that were available to you in your home country.

 Trying out a new Australian hobby is a great way to find your feet in Australia, meet some new people and get settled.
 It also gives you something to focus on rather than spending your time feeling homesick.
 When you relocate to Australia from overseas, I really encourage you to try out some new hobbies.

 Australia has such an incredible climate and so much outdoor space, so it’s natural that many Australia hobbies are outdoor pursuits.

 Enjoy the sunshine and being outside in nature and find yourself a new hobby in Australia!

 This post about hobbies in Australia contains affiliate links.
 The full disclaimer is in the footer.

 Here is a list of some of the most popular hobbies in Australia that you might want to try…